CeliaLaurent/P2.12_FinalProject/README.md

 #### 1.d) Improve FPU Utilization with compilation flags

-Once removed the origin of the MPI bound, APS identifies as the main remaining problem the memory bound issue, and suggests to use Intel VTune Amplifier to analyse it.
-Before to do so, we can notice that another critical aspect identified by APS is the PFU Utilization : 7.15% while the target is >50%.
+Once removed the origin of the MPI bound, APS identifies that the main remaining problem is the underutilization of the Floating Point Unit : 7.15% while the target is >50%.

 In the FPU Utilization box, APS indicates that only 50% of the floating point vectorization capacity is done, and that all the floating points instructions are packed in 128bits, and gives the following additional informations: